mao-code/CS5470_SYSML/assignment_2/README.md

 The TPOT will become worse, which is expected due to our scheduling policy.

 **Note that there could be many ways to implement fair scheduling.
 You don't have to follow our guidelines.
-As long as the TTFT improves, we will give you points.**
+40 points (full points) if the P99 TTFT is lower than 8000ms.
+10 points will be deducted for each second exceeding 8000ms for P99 TTFT.**

 ![Figure 2: Sorted TTFTs of requests in the burst comparing vLLM and CFS you implemented](./ttft_plot.png)